Grant’s literary agent is David Kayser at Casarotto. T +44 (0)20 7287 4450

 Grant is a novelist, screenwriter and playwright.

-He often collaborates with Kate Ashfield (writer of CH4’s Born to Kill, actor in Shaun of the Dead).
+He often collaborates with Kate Ashfield (writer of CH4’s Born to Kill).
 Their series, Harvest, is on the slate at Kate Lewis and Julia Walsh’s production company, Neon Ink.

 About the book: